betheden/greek-grammar/content/person_first.rst

 Some languages use an inclusive we (which includes the person being spoken to in the “we”) and an exclusive we (which excludes the person being spoken to from the “we”).
 Neither English nor Biblical Greek distinguishes between the inclusive and the exclusive
 “we”.
 The context will determine which one is meant.
-See also :ref:`translationAcademy <http://ufw.io/academy/>` and :ref:`translationNotes <http://unfoldingword.org/tn/>` for help if the context is not clear.
+See also `translationAcademy <http://ufw.io/academy/>`_ and `translationNotes <http://ufw.io/academy/>` for help if the context is not clear.

 Greek distinguishs between :ref:`Number_Singular<number_singular>` and